-- A student is defined as any person who attends or has attended UACCM. - Educational records are defined as records that contain information directly related to a student and which are maintained by an educational agency or institution or by a party acting for the agency or institution. - A school official is a person employed by UACCM in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel); a person or company with whom the College has contracted (such as an attorney, auditor, collection agent, or internship agreement, verification agencies such as the National Student Clearinghouse); a person serving on the Board; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks. - A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+- A student is defined as any person who attends or has attended UACCM. - Educational records are defined as records that contain information directly related to a student and which are maintained by an educational agency or institution or by a party acting for the agency or institution. - A school official is a person employed by UACCM in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel); a person or company with whom the College has contracted (such as an attorney, auditor, collection agent, or internship agreement, verification agencies such as the National Student Clearinghouse); a person serving on the Board; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

+One exception which permits disclosure without consent is disclosure to "school officials" with "legitimate educational interests."
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.